hyenaproject/NgoroWeather/README.md

 When using or referencing the Ngorongoro Crater Weather Report, please credit the members of the Ngorongoro Hyena Project who have compiled the data and generated the report, and cite as follows:

-Citation (order to be figured out + title to be figured out): Bailey LD, Philemon Naman, Oltumo L, Courtiol A, Davidian E, Höner OP.
-2022 Ngorongoro Crater Weather Report: Graphical representation of the trends in temperature, rainfall and atmospheric pressure in the Ngorongoro Crater, Tanzania.
+> Bailey LD, Philemon Naman, Oltumo L, Courtiol A, Davidian E, Höner OP.
+Ngorongoro Crater Weather Report: Graphical representation of the trends in temperature, rainfall and atmospheric pressure in the Ngorongoro Crater, Tanzania.
 Downloaded on [date] from https://github.com/hyenaproject/NgoroWeather.

 <a name="summarydata"/>